KVWF: Collapsed sale, silence, legal issues

-On February 5, 2020, KVWF returned to the air, operating from studios in Wellington, and picked up the syndicated "MeTV FM" soft oldies format from Envision Radio Networks (not related to the non-profit Envision; since renamed Sun Broadcast Group).
+On February 5, 2020, KVWF returned to the air, operating from studios in Wellington, and briefly returned to the "Hank FM" format and branding.
 On March 1, KVWF fell silent again due to technical issues with their studio-to-transmitter link.
 A suspension of operations/silent temporary authority filing was not submitted until October 2020, with Rocking M citing the aforementioned technical issues, as well as a shortage of operating funds, along with inadvertence from the company's marketing and facilities manager, as the reasons behind the request.
 The STA request was approved on November 25, 2020.
 Rocking M had until February 28, 2021 to return KVWF to air; as of February 26, KVWF resumed broadcasting, this time simulcasting the classic country format of KMMM in Pratt.
 On December 23, 2021, Rocking M agreed to a Consent Decree with a $7,000 fine to settle the license renewal applications for KVWF, KIBB, KWME, KKLE and KLEY, and to complete the sale of KKGQ to Pinnacle Media.
 Rocking M admitted in its license renewal applications that all six stations were silent for periods of time without STA’s filed or granted by the FCC.
 As part of the Consent Decree, the stations will all be given conditional one year license renewals as opposed to the usual seven year term.
 On March 26, 2022, Rocking M filed for Chapter 11 bankruptcy protection, claiming $1,307,696.75 in assets and $22,365,886.40 in liabilities owed between its four holding companies.
 Bankruptcy attorney Sharon Stolte of Sandberg Phoenix & von Gontard, who is representing the company, told The Wichita Eagle, “We filed on Saturday, and we are hoping to reorganize.
 We will sell some of the stations that we find are not profitable, and we will reorganize the debt with the remaining stations.”
-In addition, the lawsuit between Rocking M and Allied Media Partners will go to trial in June 2022.
-On July 29, Rocking M announced they would partner with Patrick Communications to market and engage a sale of Rocking M's Wichita, Wellington and Winfield stations (including KVWF), as well as 7 other stations in Kansas, through an auction; bids were then accepted until September 27, with the auction set to take place in October.
-During the week of September 18, KVWF began simulcasting the adult hits format that is originating on KWME and broadcasting on the aforementioned stations that are planned to be sold.
-On October 31, it was announced that Pittsburg-based MyTown Media was the winning bidder for KVWF and Rocking M's Wichita, Wellington and Winfield stations for $1.18 million; the company was also the winning bidder for two stations in Liberal and Pratt.
-While the bankruptcy court has approved the purchases, the sale was officially filed with the FCC on February 2, 2023.
+In addition, the lawsuit between Rocking M and Allied Media Partners would go to trial in June 2022.